-I had a chunk of very good beef sirloin and a head of farm-picked fresh broccoli in hand.
-What would I do with them?
-Beef and broccoli stir-fry, of course!
+I had a juicy chunk of beef sirloin and a head of fresh, farm-picked broccoli—what else could I make but beef and broccoli stir-fry?

 - Make sure the beef is thinly sliced and marinated with soy sauce, a little brown sugar, and corn starch for 10 minutes.

-- Meanwhile cut up the broccoli and onion.
-Prepare the stir-fry sauce in a separate bowl by combining soy sauce, oyster sauce, chicken stock, garlic, ginger, sugar, and corn starch.
+- Prepare the stir-fry sauce in a separate bowl by combining soy sauce, oyster sauce, chicken stock, garlic, ginger, sugar, and corn starch.

 - When ready to stir-fry, stir-fry beef first, then add the broccoli and cook until soft.
 Pour the sauce and voila!
 Within a few seconds, your dinner is ready to serve.

-Slice the beef thinly against the grain.
+Slice beef.
+Slice thinly against the grain.
 Use a tender cut of beef, such as sirloin, ribeye, or striploin .

-Season the meat with soy sauce, brown sugar, corn starch, and rice wine (if you happened to have any).
-Toss well together and set aside for 10 minutes.
+Season beef.
+Put beef slices in a bowl and add soy sauce, brown sugar, corn starch, and rice wine (if you happened to have any).
+Toss well together and set aside for 5 minutes.

-In a bowl, mix beef (or chicken) stock, soy sauce, oyster sauce, garlic, ginger, brown sugar, and cornstarch; set aside.
+Make beef and broccoli stir fry sauce.
+In a bowl, mix beef stock (or chicken stock), soy sauce, oyster sauce, garlic, ginger, brown sugar, and cornstarch; set aside.

-Throw the beef slices in and stir-fry just until they are just browned.
+Throw the beef slices in and stir-fry just until they are just browned, about 2-3 minutes.
 Consider that you are cooking the beef about 75% done.
 Transfer the beef to a plate and set aside.

 Drizzle more oil in a wok and add the broccoli and onion.
 Stir-fry for a minute.
 Make sure you are retaining the high heat.